raycmorgan/sqlbox/README.md

 });
 ```

 It might look like these two examples are equivalent, but the first will give you an error message with a lot more details on what was expected and what failed.
 You should always prefer it over the validate method.
 Use validate when you have very custom logic.
+Note: Future updates will probably make validate async and require a callback so you can validate against external sources.
+This API is probably *not* final, be warned.

 ### Hooks

 Hooks let you specify custom logic when certain things have happened.
 The currently available hooks:

-* beforeSave — Called before both creates and updates
+* `beforeSave` — Called before both creates and updates
-* afterSave — Called after both creates and updates
+* `afterSave` — Called after both creates and updates
-* afterUpdate
+* `afterUpdate`
-* afterCreate
+* `afterCreate`

 ```javascript
 var User = sqlbox.create({